Tinche/incant/README.rst

         return wrapper

 The decorator simply receives them and passes them along to the handler.
+This works because `incant` will use arguments provided to `invoke` if it cannot satisfy a parameter using its internal dependency factories.

 Another day of earning your keep!

 The Magic of ``incant``
 ~~~~~~~~~~~~~~~~~~~~~~~